ivanrodriguez01/1.Introduction_To_Data_science_In_Python/README.md

 ## Module 1

-This is an introduction to the field of Data Science, we're going to revie some common Python functionalities, features Data Scientist use and a brief introduction of Jupyter Notebooks.
+This is an introduction to the field of Data Science, we're going to review some common Python functionalities, features a Data Scientist uses and a brief introduction of Jupyter Notebooks.

 ### Learning Objectives